Masterclasses

 We acknowledge the First Nations people as the Traditional Owners of Meanjin (Brisbane).

-Australasian Dance Collective acknowledges the Traditional Custodians of country throughout Australia and their deep connections to land, sea and community.
-We pay our respect to their elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples today.
+Australasian Dance Collective acknowledges the Traditional Custodians of Country throughout Australia and their deep connections to land, sea and community.
+We pay our respects to their Elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples today.

 Click anywhere to continue